 Missing teeth can not only cause embarrassment when you speak or smile.
 If left untreated, they can lead to other health issues including bone loss and difficulty eating.

 Because of their strength, durability, and lifelike results, dental implants are widely considered the optimal method for replacing missing teeth.

-The Stubbs Dental team agrees that dental implants are the best method of tooth replacement...
+The Stubbs Dental team in Bountiful, UT, agrees that dental implants are the best method of tooth replacement...